Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-\end{prop}
+\end{Prop}

-\begin{thm} Let $G$ be an $n$-vertex maximal planar graph.
-Then by conducting repeatedly contracting 2-wheel operation, contracting 3-wheel operation, contracting 4-wheel operation and contracting 5-wheel operation, the graph can be contracted to a 3-vertex complete graph $K_3$. \end{thm}

-$Proof.$ when $n=4$, for there is only one maximal planar graph $K_4$, the conclusion holds obviously.
-Suppose that the conclusion holds when number of vertices is no more than $n$, which means that for any graph with no more than $n$ vertices, it can be contracted to a 3-vertex complete graph $K_3$ by conducting repeatedly contracting 2-wheel operation, contracting 3-wheel operation, contracting 4-wheel operation and contracting 5-wheel operation.
+\begin{theorem2} Let $G$ be a maximal planar graph of order $n\geq 3$.
+Then by properly implementing the contracting $i$-wheel operation for $i=2,3,4,5$, then $G$ can be contracted to $K_3$. \end{theorem2} \begin{proof} When $n=4$, there is only one maximal planar graph $K_4$, so the conclusion holds obviously.
+Suppose that the conclusion holds when $n\leq p~(p\geq 4)$, which means that for any maximal planar graph with order $p$ at most, it can be contracted to a complete graph $K_3$ by applying properly the contracting $i$-wheel operation for $i=2,3,4,5$.

-Now we consider the situation when the number of the vertices is $n+1$.
-For any $(n+1)$-vertex graph $G$, if $G$ has any degree-2 or degree-3 vertex, then by deleting the degree-2 or degree-3 vertex and the incident edges, we get an $n$-vertex graph $\zeta^{-}_{2}(G)$ or $\zeta^{-}_{3}(G)$, then by the induction hypothesis, the conclusion holds.
-If $\delta(G)=4$ or $\delta(G)=5$, then choose some degree-4 or degree-5 vertex, by doing a contracting 4-wheel operation or a contracting 5-wheel operation, we get graph $\zeta^{-}_{4}(G)$ or $\zeta^{-}_{5}(G)$, both of them are $(n-2)$-vertex graph, so by the induction hypothesis, they can be contracted to 3-vertex complete graph $K_3$, by doing repeatedly contracting 2-wheel operation, contracting 3-wheel operation, contracting 4-wheel operation and contracting 5-wheel operation.
+Now we consider the case $n=p+1$.
+For any maximal planar graph $G$ of order $p+1$, if $G$ has any $2$-degree or $3$-degree vertex, deleting the $2$-degree or $3$-degree vertex and the incident edges, then we will get a maximal planar graph, $\zeta^{-}_{2}(G)$ or $\zeta^{-}_{3}(G)$.
+By the induction hypothesis, the conclusion holds.
+If $\delta(G)=4$ (or $\delta(G)=5$), doing the contracting 4-wheel operation (or the contracting 5-wheel operation) for some $4$-degree (or $5$-degree) vertex, then we will get a graph $\zeta^{-}_{4}(G)$ or $\zeta^{-}_{5}(G)$, which is a maximal planar graph with order $(p-1)$.
+By the induction hypothesis, they can be contracted to a complete graph $K_3$ by applying properly the contracting $i$-wheel operations with respect to $2\leq i\leq 5$. \end{proof}

-Through theorem 5.1, we know that every $n$-vertex maximal planar graph can be contracted to $K_3$ by 4 basic contracting operation.
-Of course, through the reverse direction of contracting $k$-wheel operation of graph $G$, from $K_3$, do the corresponding extending $k$-wheel operation, we can get the original graph $G$.
-From this, we can conclude that

-\begin{cor} For any two maximal planar graph $G$ and $G'$ whose numbers of vertices are larger than 5, we can get $G'$ from $G$ by doing the above 4 pairs of contracting and extending operations. \end{cor}
+Through Theorem \ref{the4.4}, we know that every maximal planar graph of order $n$ can be contracted to $K_3$ by four contracting operations.
+Of course, tracing back to the reverse directions of the contracting $k$-wheel operations on a graph $G$, from $K_3$, doing the corresponding extending $i$-wheel operations with respect to $2\leq i\leq 5$, we can also get the original graph $G$.
+Hence, \begin{corollary} For any two maximal planar graphs $G$ and $G'$, we can get $G'$ from $G$ by doing the four pairs of contracting and extending operations. \end{corollary}